Tobacco Treatment Specialist Training:3-Day Foundation Course

 Health professionals who treat people for tobacco dependence including physicians, physician's assistants, nurses, mental health counselors, respiratory therapists, health educators, pharmacists, dentists, psychologists, dietitians or others with an interest in tobacco and health can benefit from this training.
 The training will prepare participants to provide their patients/clients with effective evidenced-based interventions for tobacco dependence.
 CE is available for the following:

-Florida State University College of Medicine Area Health Education Center is a Florida Board of Clinical Social Work, Marriage and Family Therapy, Nursing, Pharmacy, Psychology, and Respiratory Care approved provider of continuing education.
+Florida State University College of Medicine Area Health Education Center is a Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling, Nursing, Pharmacy, Psychology, and Respiratory Care approved provider of continuing education.
 CE Broker Provider ID #50-21016.
-This program meets the requirements for up to 24.5 contact hours.
-FSU College of Medicine AHEC is a provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc., MEP #122098.
+This program meets the requirements for up to 24 contact hours.
+FSU College of Medicine AHEC is a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 24 total Category I contact education contact hours.
+Provider ID# 122098.
+FSU College of Medicine AHEC is a designated provider of continuing education hours for Florida Certification Board for Recovery Peer Specialists.
+Provider #: 5156-A.

 Tobacco Treatment Specialist Training: FAQ